 - with Miami-Dade County and North Miami Beach, as appropriate, in the implementation of these projects.
 In addition, the City shall prepare a Ten-Year Water Supply Facilities Workplan in accordance with State requirements. - 2E.
-The City shall coordinate, as appropriate, with Miami-Dade County to assist in efforts to achieve its Five Year Water Efficiency Plan goal of 155 gallons per capita per day. - 2F.
-Implementation of the 2016 10-year Work Plan Update shall ensure that adequate water supplies and public facilities are available to serve the water supply demands of any population growth that the City may experience. - 2G.
-The City shall coordinate the planning of potable water and sanitary sewer facilities, water supply sources, demands, other services and level-of- service standards with the City of North Miami Beach, South Florida Water Management District, and through the 2013 Lower East Coast Water Supply Plan Update, as necessary. - 2H.
+The City shall coordinate through NMB Water, as appropriate, with Miami-Dade County to assist in efforts to achieve its Five Year Water Efficiency Plan goal of 121 gallons per capita per day. - 2F.
+Implementation of the 2020 10-year Work Plan Update shall ensure that adequate water supplies and public facilities are available to serve the water supply demands of any population growth that the City may experience. - 2G.
+The City shall coordinate the planning of potable water and sanitary sewer facilities, water supply sources, demands, other services and level-of- service standards with the City of North Miami Beach, South Florida Water Management District, and through the 2018 Lower East Coast Water Supply Plan Update, as necessary. - 2H.
 If in the future there are issues associated with water supply, conservation or reuse the City will immediately contact City of North Miami Beach to address the corresponding issue(s).
 In addition, the City will follow adopted communication protocols with City of North Miami Beach to communicate and/or prepare an appropriate action plan to address any relevant issue(s) associated with water supply, conservation or reuse. - 21.
 The City will encourage the use of high efficiency toilets, showerheads, faucets, clothes washers and dishwashers that are Energy Star rated and WaterSense certified in all retrofitted residential and commercial projects. - 2J.
 The City will require the use of high efficiency toilets, showerheads, faucets, clothes washers and dishwashers that are Energy Star rated and WaterSense certified in all new residential and commercial projects, as required by the Miami-Dade County Water Use Efficiency Standards. - 2K.
 The City shall require the use of sub-metering for all multi-unit residential development which will include: separate meter and monthly records kept of all major water-using functions such as cooling towers and individual buildings in all new and redeveloped multi-family residential projects. - 2L.
-The City will encourage the use of Florida Friendly Landscape guidelines and principals; gutter downspouts, roof runoff, and rain harvesting through the use of rain barrels and directing runoff to landscaped areas; drip irrigation or microsprinklers; and the use of porous surface materials (bricks, gravel, turf block, mulch, pervious concrete, etc.) on walkways, driveways and patios. - 2M.The City will participate, when warranted, in the SFWMD's Water Savings Incentive Program (WaterSIP) for large-scale retrofits as recommended by the 2013 Lower East Coast Water Supply Plan Update.
+The City will encourage the use of Florida Friendly Landscape guidelines and principals; gutter downspouts, roof runoff, and rain harvesting through the use of rain barrels and directing runoff to landscaped areas; drip irrigation or microsprinklers; and the use of porous surface materials (bricks, gravel, turf block, mulch, pervious concrete, etc.) on walkways, driveways and patios. - 2M.The City will participate, when warranted, in the SFWMD's Water Savings Incentive Program (WaterSIP) for large-scale retrofits as recommended by the 2018 Lower East Coast Water Supply Plan Update.

-2N.
+- 2N.
 The City shall coordinate with the City of North Miami Beach to submit a water conservation plan to the County as required by the Miami-Dade County Code.
 Section 32-83.1.
-Said Plan shall be updated for the County's approval every five years following submittal and Conserve Florida Guide generated reports shall be filed annually at the close of the fiscal year.
+Said Plan shall be updated for the County's approval every five years following submittal and Conserve Florida Guide generated reports shall be filed annually at the close of the fiscal year. - 20.
+The City shall coordinate with Miami Resilient 305 Strategy, addressing resilience challenges prioritized through intergovernmental and community collaboration. - 2P.
+The City shall coordinate with Building Efficiency 305 (BE305) countywide water and energy efficient strategies for existing large public and private sector buildings. - 2Q.
+Through Ordinance No. 2020-557 the City has implemented Mandatory Year-Round Landscape Irrigation Conservation Measures.